-This month we are celebrating Blueberry Season In NC!
-We will be featuring some great recipes that center around these little blue, tastey marvels!
+With the arrival of June, we are celebrating Blueberry Season In North Carolina!
+We will be featuring some great recipes that center around these little blue, tasty marvels!

 North Carolina is home to plenty of farms that let you get the freshest ones available by picking your own.
 Blueberry picking season is usually sometime from June to late July and early August, so start checking towards the middle to end of May to find out when your favorite farm opens.